Kia Picanto: Facelift

-For the 2015 model year, the Picanto received redesigned front and rear bumpers with new fog lamps.
+In 2015, the Picanto received redesigned front and rear bumpers with new fog lamps.
 In addition, the car was offered with a turbocharged version of its 1.0 liter Kappa II engine, which increased power output from 69 hp to 106 hp.
 The revised engine met Euro 6 standards.
 The Picanto was also offered with optional 252 mm front disc brakes, an increase from the stock 241 mm.

 The facelifted Picanto debuted at the 2015 Geneva Motor Show in March and went on sale across Europe by the end of the month.